Royal Lytham and St Annes Golf Club: Course Review, Tee Times and Key Info

 But the professional with perhaps the greatest affinity for the Lancashire links was swashbuckling Spaniard Seve Ballesteros.
 It was here, as a 22-year-old, he battled his way from fairways, bunkers and car parks to secure his first Major title.
 He returned nine years later and won again, producing a closing course record 65 to beat Nick Price by two.

 The great golf writer Bernard Darwin described Royal Lytham & St Annes as, “A beast of a course, but a just beast.”
-His words may be over 80 years old but they hold true.
+His words may be over 80 years old but I think they hold very true.
+I think Royal Lytham delivers as fair a test of golf as any course in our ranking.

 That the course has hosted The Open on no fewer than 11 occasions is a testament to this excellent test of golf, which was first laid out by the club’s original professional, George Lowe.